 Away recently notified Clarkstown of its intent to sue for damages, which are expected to exceed $1 million dollars.
 However, the amount is growing because the interest continues to accrue as the case awaits its day in court.
 The premise of the case is that the town is at fault for the underpaid wages, fines and interest because they provided the incorrect prevailing wage rates.

-Any project that falls under prevailing wage law requires extra vigilance, especially when it comes to wages, fringes and reporting.
+Any project that falls under prevailing wage law requires extra vigilance, especially when it comes to wages, fringes, and reporting.
 In this case, the project holder supplied the prevailing wage rate, which is not unusual at all.
 The rate provided, however, was incorrect and resulted in a significant underpayment.

 While we do not know the details regarding how or why the wrong rate was provided, there are a few ways this can happen.
 For example, if an outdated wage determination is used, the corresponding wages will also be incorrect.
-And if the wage determination does not match the actual work being done, the wages paid for the work will also be wrong.
+If the wage determination does not match the actual work being done, the wages paid for the work will also be wrong.

 There are a few ways to prevent this type of problem from happening, including the following:

-1. Double check all wage determinations and prevailing wage rates at the start of any project.
+Double-check all wage determinations and prevailing wage rates at the start of any project.
 Be sure that you only use official sources of information, either the federal government or state depending on who is funding the project.
-If you aren’t completely sure about anything, reach out to the agency directly and ask for guidance.Follow this link for a list of the DOL office in every state.
+If you aren’t completely sure about anything, reach out to the agency directly and ask for guidance.
+Follow this link for a list of the DOL offices in every state.

-3. Make sure everyone tracks hours and changing work roles in the field so you can pay the correct wages.
-Double check timecards and make sure everything is correct before finalizing payroll.
-If a mistake is found that requires wage restitution, pay it and resubmit your certified payroll report for every week effected by the mistake.If you’re unsure how to handle wage restitution, this article can help.
+Make sure everyone tracks hours and changing work roles in the field so you can pay the correct wages.
+Double-check timecards and make sure everything is correct before finalizing payroll.
+If a mistake is found that requires wage restitution, pay it and resubmit your certified payroll report for every week affected by the mistake.
+If you’re unsure how to handle wage restitution, this article can help.

 Understanding wage determinations